PCGRLLM: Large Language Model-Driven Reward Design for Procedural Content Generation Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 This study introduces an advanced reward generation architecture for game content generation.
-PCGRLLM frames the reward function refinement as thought units and incorporates various PE methods to enhance exploration within the reward space.
-The extended architecture analyzes the content generated by the trained policy and incorporates policy feedback into reward refinement.
-The results indicate that feedback-based reflection significantly improves the reward function, highlighting the critical role of feedback quality.
-The state-of-the-art PEs, such as ToT and GoT, has capability to enhance reward function through a fault-tolerant reasoning process and sample efficiency.
-The generality of the framework is evaluated using two popular foundation LLMs, demonstrating substantial improvements in low and zero-shot generation performance.
+PCGRLLM frames the pre-train and post-train reward refinement processes in terms of self-alignment and feedback, and its performance is evaluated across four distinct scenarios.
+The results demonstrate that feedback-based reflection significantly improves reward functions, underscoring the crucial role of feedback quality.
+Furthermore, the experiments show that advanced PE methods enhance sample efficiency through mechanisms such as backtracking.
+The generality of the framework is validated using two popular foundation LLMs, highlighting its potential for integration with search-based baselines and applicability to broader game domains.

-Furthermore, this work investigates two essential abilities of LLMs for game content generation: content evaluation and vision-based content reasoning.
-The experimental results suggest that content evaluation using language models remains a challenging problem, despite it plays a crucial role in guiding the direction of reward refinement.
-Future work aims to enhance content evaluation performance by developing objective assessment methods, such as few-shot retrieval techniques, to achieve more balanced score distributions.
-This improvement would reduce reliance on human experts, paving the way for an end-to-end LLM framework.
+A key limitation of this study lies in the self-evaluation approach, where the LLM directly assessed the quality of generated content.
+The experiment revealed that such evaluation frequently misled the reward search process, as the scores produced by the LLM lacked sufficient objectivity and consistency.
+To address this challenge, few-shot generation can provide comparative reference points for scoring, while self-consistency reasoning method could reduce the hallucination on evaluation.
+These approaches are expected to yield more objective assessment signals, enhance the robustness of the refinement process, and ultimately improve the effectiveness of reward space exploration.